uucsslab/uucsslab.github.io/_pages/events/sc2s2.md

 The conference will be held in Uppsala on April 23-25, 2024 (lunch to lunch).
 To have an inclusive event, there will be no registration fee; coffee breaks, lunches, and a social dinner will be provided at no cost.
 For PhD students and junior researchers with limited funding for travel and accommodation, there are (limited) resources available.
 We also plan to organise a pre-conference training workshop on April 23 in the morning, at no cost, based on interest and availability.

-To apply for participation, please fill in this [application form](https://doit.medfarm.uu.se/bin/kurt3/kurt/103101) by January 15, 2024.
 For questions, please contact us at: it-uucss-info@lists.uu.se.

 ## Preliminary programme

 **Day 1: 23 April 2024**

-09:00-11:45 Pre-conference training workshops
+09:00-11:45 Pre-conference training workshop A: Natural Language Processing and Sentiment Analysis 09:00-11:45 Pre-conference training workshop B: Analysis of Feature-Rich Networks

 12:00-13:00 Lunch